Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

     └── requirements-xenial.apt
 ```

-**Note**: This is not the entire structure of the directory, that would be too long 🙃
+> **Note**: This is not the entire structure of the directory, that would be too long 🙃

 At the root of your project should have these directories:

 - `config` : store all your project settings and configurations.
-In the `settings` subdirectory you have a `base.py` setting file for common settings, a **local.py** and a `production.py` file respectively for development and production specific settings.
-In the root of this directory, you have your classic **url.py** (your project level urls configurations) and your **wsgi.py** file.
+In the `settings`subdirectory, you have a `base.py` setting file for common settings, a `local.py` and a `production.py` file respectively for development and production specific settings.
+In the root of this directory, you have your classic `url.py` (your project level urls configurations) and your `wsgi.py` file.
 - `docs` : if you need to write a documentation for your project, it is configured to use [sphinx](https://www.sphinx-doc.org/en/master/index.html) documentation generator
 - `locale`: this folder is there to store [translations](https://docs.djangoproject.com/en/3.1/topics/i18n/translation/)
-- `requirements`: this folder contains all your project's requirements, the **base.txt** file contains all requirements common to your dev and prod environments, the **local.txt** file for your development environment and **production.txt** for your production environment.
+- `requirements`: this folder contains all your project's requirements, the `base.txt` file contains all requirements common to your dev and prod environments, the `local.txt` file for your development environment and `production.txt` for your production environment.
 - `ushopify` : this folder contains all your templates and statics files, it also contains a `users` app created by the cookiecutter.
 This app use the excellent [allauth](https://github.com/pennersr/django-allauth) package to offers your project full user management system, login, logout, reset password, change password, change email, email verification and much more.
 The `users` app contains a `tests` directory with test files structured like this: `test_{module}.py`.
 This test structure is the one defined in the `ushopify/conftest.py` file.
 Follow it when writing your tests or update the `conftest.py` file to match your needs.
 In this folder, you also have a `utils` subdirectory that contains a `context_processors.py` file.
 Read this short [article](https://dev.to/harveyhalwin/using-context-processor-in-django-to-create-dynamic-footer-45k4) for more information on context processors.
 - `Utility` : this folder contains some bash scripts that help you install system and project requirements, useful only if you are planning on deploying on a linux server and set up the server yourself.